esamattis/immer-reducer/README.md

         this.draftState.lastName = lastName;
     }

-    // You can combine reducers too
-    setName(firstName, lastName) {
+    // You can combine methods to single Action Creator setName(firstName, lastName) {
         this.setFirstName(firstName);
         this.setLastName(firstName);